jazzband/django-constance/README.rst

         }
     }
     CONSTANCE_DATABASE_CACHE_BACKEND = 'default'

+.. note:: This won't work with a cache backend that doesn't support cross-process caching, because correct cache invalidation can't be guaranteed.

+.. note:: By default Constance will autofill the cache on startup and after saving any of the config values.
+If you want to disable the cache simply set the ``CONSTANCE_DATABASE_CACHE_AUTOFILL_TIMEOUT`` setting to ``None``.

 Just like the Redis backend you can set an optional prefix that is used during database interactions.
 To keep backward compatibility it defaults to ``''``